PicsArt/cppbind/docs/03_get_started/01_functions.rst

    :end-before: [complex-defaults-example]

 In the above example we have two functions.
 The first one has one argument of type ``Task`` with a default value.
-For this one iegen generates two overloaded functions one with no argument and the other with one argument without a default value for
+In this case IEGEN generates two overloaded functions for ``kotlin`` and ``swift``: one without arguments and the other with one argument without default value.
+The second function has tree arguments of types ``Task``, ``Color`` and ``Root``.
-``kotlin`` and ``swift``.
-And the second function has tree arguments of types ``Task``, ``Color`` and ``Root``.
-The second argument is an enum thus it's default value is generated in all target languages and for other two arguments iegen will generate appropriate overloaded options for ``kotlin`` and ``swift``.
+The second argument is an enum, thus its' default value is generated in all target languages and for other two arguments IEGEN will generate appropriate overloaded options for ``kotlin`` and ``swift``.
-For ``python`` iegen does not generate overloaded functions instead ``None`` default value is generated.
+For ``python`` IEGEN does not generate overloaded functions, instead ``None`` default value is generated.
-Although the actual default values for complex types are not visible in generated code they work as expected.
+Although the actual default values for complex types are not visible in generated code, they work as expected.

 .. collapse:: Generated functions